ddnexus/irt/README.markdown

 ### Copy-Open

-You can combine the copy to clipboard feature, with the in place edit feature by using one of the commands 'cnano', 'cvi' or 'cedit', so saving a lot of boring steps.
+You can combine the copy to clipboard feature, with the in place edit feature by using one of the commands 'cnano', 'cemacs' 'cvi' or 'cedit', so saving a lot of boring steps.
 It use the copy_to_clipboard command from your system. see below.

 ### Copy to Clipboard Command

-IRT provides a few commands that will use an external command of your system to copy the last lines to the clipboard: 'copy_lines' (or 'cl'), 'cnano', 'cvi', 'cedit' use that command avoiding you the boring task to select the output from the terminal and copy it.
+IRT provides a few commands that will use an external command of your system to copy the last lines to the clipboard: 'copy_lines' (or 'cl'), 'cnano', 'cemacs', 'cvi', 'cedit' use that command avoiding you the boring task to select the output from the terminal and copy it.

 It uses 'pbcopy' on MacOS (which should be already installed on any mac),